 Among the notable objects of interest in Cuzco is the Alameda, to the south of the town, on the banks of the Huatenay, and opposite the ancient Gardens of the Sun.
-This a long and rather narrow area, planted with willows and alder-trees, laid out with some taste, and having a kind of mentary interest, and then succumb under the general apathy of the people.
-The sentiment of affection does something to keep the various panteones, or cemeteries, in decent condition, and that of Cuzco is tasteful and well-ordered.
-But it strikes the visitor as strange that, with such a vast expanse of earth open to receive and protect forever the remains of the dead, they should be thrust for only a year or two in ovens in the walls, and then dragged out and burned or buried in a corner.
+This a long and rather narrow area, planted with willows and alder-trees, laid ont with some taste, and having a kind of

-Greeian temple and a colonnade at its farther extremity.
+Grecian temple and a colonnade at its farther extremity.
 But nobody walks there, and it is grown up with cactuses and weeds, over which the washer-women from the neighboring stream spread their clothes to dry.
-Public spirit in Peru is spasmodic, and all works of embellishment excite only a mo-
+Public spirit in Pern is spasmodic, and all works of embellishment excite only a momentary interest, and then succumb under the general apathy of the people.
+The sentiment of affection does something to keep the various panteones, or eemeteries, in decent condition, and that of Cnzco is tasteful and well-ordered.
+But it strikes the visitor as strange that, with such a vast expanse of earth open to receive and protect forever the remains of the dead, they should be thrust for only a year or two in ovens in the walls, and then dragged out and burned or buried in a corner.

-My first visit to the Panteon of Cuzco was early in the morning, and as I approached the barrio of Belen, outside the city, in which it stands, I observed a funeral procession in the street before me, preceded by some men carrying candles, a man playing a violin, and another a clarinet.
-As they passed the various squalid houses in that quarter, the women rushed out with dishevelled hair, and, huddling behind the bier, commenced the loudest and most extravagant wailings of which the human organs are capable.
+My first visit to the Panteon of Cuzeo was early in the morning, and as I approached the barrio of Belen, outside the eity, in which it stands, I observed a funeral procession in the street before me, preceded by some men carrying candles, a man playing a violin, and another a clarinet.
+As they passed the various squalid houses in that quarter, the women rushed out with dishevelled hair, and, huddling behind the bier, commenced the loudest and most extravagant wailings of which the human organs are eapable.
 I was astonished at such violence of grief, and wondered who had died that had so deep a hold on the popular sympathies.
-I overtook the procession, or rather huddle, at the bridge of the Almodena, where suddenly the lamentations ceased, and the inconsolables clustered eagerly around a man, who, standing on a block of stone, distributed cuartillos (three-cent pieces) to them from his hat, whereupon, chatting and laughing, the afflicted creatures turned back to await another funeral.
+I overtook the procession, or rather huddle, at the bridge of the Almodena, where suddenly the lamentations eeased, and the inconsolables elustered eagerly around a man, who, standing on a block of stone, distributed cuartillos (three-eent pieces) to them from his hat, whereupon, chatting and laughing, the afflieted ereatures turned back to await another funeral.
 For a medio each, these professional weepers of the Calle del Hospital will accompany the corpse to the gate of the cemetery, break their very hearts with grief, and dissolve themselves in tears.

-The Panteon is shut in by high white walls, and entered beneath a lofty stone gate-way, with trellised iron doors, over which is a deep niche, wherein stands a veritable skeleton, supported by an iron rod, wearing a gilt crown on its bony head, and holding in its fleshless hands two banners of sheet metal, one of which bears the inscription, "Yo soy Pablo Biliaca," "I am Paul Biliaca;" and the other, "Memento Mori."
-Pablo Biliaca was a mason, and had been killed by a fall while repairing the front of the cathedral.
+The Panteon is shut in by high white walls, and entered beneath a lofty stone gate-way, with trellised iron doors, over which is a deep niche, wherein stands a veritable skeleton, supported by an iron rod, wearing a gilt crown on its bony head, and holding in its fleshless hands two banners of sheet metal, one of which bears the inscription, "Yo soy Pablo Biliaca," "I am Paul Biliaea;" and the other, "Memento Mori."
+Pablo Biliaca was a mason, and had been killed by a fall while repairing the front of the eathedral.